Pitt swimmers made the week-long trip to Florida on Monday.

-The Wilmington, Del. native has helped facilitate many of the championship meets hosted at Trees Pool the past several years, including the annual Special Olympics, ECAC Championship and Big East Championship meets.
-Most recently, Pitt hosted the 2012 Big East Championship at Trees Pool.
+The Wilmington, Del. native has helped facilitate many of the championship meets hosted at Trees Pool, including the annual Special Olympics, ECAC Championship and Big East Championship meets.
+She proved vital as Pitt hosted the 2012 Big East Championship at Trees Pool.

-Clark, who works with Pitt's distance team, has been instrumental in the development of swimmers Kelsey Herbst, and Morne Boshoff - leading theduo to All-Big East honors.
-Herbst finishedsecond with a freshman record in the 1,650 free.Last season, Clark helped guide Boshoff to All-Big East accolades and a NCAA provisional finish in the 500 free at the Big East Championship, while Herbst established school record in the 500 free.
+Clark, who specializes in distance, was also instrumental in the development of swimmers Kelsey Herbst, and Morne Boshoff - leading the duo to All-Big East honors.
+Herbst finished second with a freshman record in the 1,650 free.Last season, Clark helped guide Boshoff to All-Big East accolades and a NCAA provisional finish in the 500 free at the Big East Championship, while Herbst established school record in the 500 free.

 Over a nine-year period as head coach of the women's swimming and diving team, Clark led the Panthers to 56 victories and two top-three finishes at the Big East Championship.
 She also helped Sunday Lewandowski (1994-96) reach All-American status and capture four Big East Individual titles.